 - When a child makes a disclosure, or when concerns are received from other sources, do not investigate, ask leading questions, examine or photograph children, or promise confidentiality.
-Children making disclosures should be reassured and if possible at this stage should be informed what action will be taken next. - 2) As soon as possible make a dated (including the day), timed and signed record of what has been disclosed or noticed, said or done and report to the Designated Safeguarding Lead in the school. - 3) If the concern involves the conduct of a member of staff or volunteer, a visitor, a governor, a trainee or another young person or child, the Headteacher must be informed. - 4) If the safeguarding concern or allegation is about the Headteacher, the information should normally be passed to the Chair of Trustees or failing that to the Local Authority Allegations Manager (LADO). - 5) If this has not already been done, inform the child (or other party who has raised the concern) what action you have taken.
+Children making disclosures should be reassured and if possible at this stage should be informed what action will be taken next. - 2) As soon as possible make a dated (including the day), timed and signed record of what has been disclosed or noticed, said or done and report to the Designated Safeguarding Lead in the school. - 3) If the concern involves the conduct of a member of staff or volunteer, a visitor, a governor, a trainee or other adult in school, the Headteacher must be informed. - 4) If the safeguarding concern or allegation is about the Headteacher, the information should normally be passed to the Chair of Governors (or other senior manager in a MAT) or failing that to the Local Authority Allegations Manager (LADO). - 5) If this has not already been done, inform the child (or other party who has raised the concern) what action you have taken.